Lcrypto/trapping-sets-enumeration/LP/README.md

 After installing these packages, you should be able to execute the script `main_MLP_Trapping_Set_Enumeration_with_VNs.ipynb` successfully in your Python environment.

-Certainly!
-Here's a revised version suitable for a README text file:

 ---

 ## Trapping Sets Enumeration